gaelforget/gaelforget/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Gaël.
 I work as a reseach scientist at the Massachusetts Institute of Technology (MIT) where I investigate oceanography and climate.
 For my published work, please refer to [google scholar](https://scholar.google.com/citations?user=QIWIDPMAAAAJ&hl=en) and [gaelforget.net](http://gaelforget.net).
-The list provided below focuses on software, model, and data products.
+This page focuses on software and data products.

-Software projects that I have recently designed or contributed to are listed below.
+Open science projects that I have recently designed or contributed to are listed below.

 | | History | +1C | +2C | +4C | |
 |:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|